 The Benefits of a Personal Injury Lawyer

-After being in an accident, you may feel anger, pain, and confusion about the entire situation; as a personal injury lawyer DC trusts can attest.
+As a personal injury lawyer in DC from The Law Firm of Frederick J. Brynn, P.C. has seen in past cases, after being in an accident victims may feel anger, pain, and confusion about the entire situation.
 To add to this, you will likely have to deal with legal issues and bureaucratic challenges from insurance claims adjusters.
 This type of hoop-jumping can add to encompassing stressors and hinder your recovery.
-The good news is that you can significantly ease these burdens by turning to a good DC personal injury lawyer like Frederick J. Brynn, P.C.
+The good news is that you can significantly ease these burdens by turning to a dedicated personal injury law firm, like Frederick J. Brynn, P.C.

 5 Benefits of a Personal Injury Lawyer